Bobby Davro

 Robert Christopher Nankeville, known professionally as Bobby Davro (born 13 September 1958), is an English actor and comedian.

 He made his television debut in 1981 followed by breakthrough in Live from Her Majesty's (1983); this was followed by appearances on the television show Copy Cats.

 Between 2007 and 2008, Davro played Vinnie Monks in the BBC One soap EastEnders.
 He participated in Dancing on Ice in 2010, and took part in Your Face Sounds Familiar in 2013.
-Over the years, he has appeared in pantomime many times.
+Over the years he has appeared many times in pantomime.

 Career

 Davro appeared on a variety of television shows, mostly with ITV, throughout the 1980s and 1990s.
 His popularity was at its highest during the mid-1980s with his own Saturday night ITV shows, Bobby Davro on the Box, Bobby Davro's TV Annual and Bobby Davro's TV Weekly.
 He also made appearances on the popular comedy impressions sketch show Copy Cats.
-While he went on to make two more shows with Television South for ITV; Davro's Sketch Pad and Davro in 1990, by this time the comedian's brand of humour was proving to be less popular with audiences, and ratings for his shows declined.
+While he went on to make two more shows with Television South for ITV – Davro's Sketch Pad and Davro in 1990 – by this time the comedian's brand of humour was proving to be less popular with audiences, and ratings for his shows declined.